Open Membership RSS 0.4

 }

-- A publisher cannot prove that any two of its subscribers came from the same upstream identity.
+- A publisher MUST NOT be able to prove that two of its subscribers correspond to the same upstream identity.

 Appendix A, Worked Example: Investigative Journalism Publisher